Hire in Lithuania

 Citizens of EU Member States do not need a work permit or visa.
 For citizens outside the EU, there are several visa options.

 A work permit and a visa is required to enter and stay in Lithuania.
 The visa for non-EU citizens is referred to as a national visa (D).
-The employer has to apply for a work permit on behalf of the foreign employee.
-Prior to submitting the documents for work permit application, the employer should have filed the vacant position with the Labour Exchange of Lithuania for at least 5 working days.
+The employer must apply for a work permit on behalf of the foreign employee.
+Prior to submitting the documents for work permit application, the employer should file the vacant position with the Labor Exchange of Lithuania for at least five working days.

-For the work permit, the employee should provide the employer with documentation including proof of qualifications for the job (previous professional experience, education), personal identification documents.
-Once the work permit is issued, the employee can apply for the national visa (D) with the documents including the application form, passport, proof of sufficient funds/means of income, health insurance.
-Issuance of a work permit usually takes 7 business days, and processing time for a national D visa is about 15 working days.
+For the work permit, the employee should provide the employer with documentation including proof of qualifications for the job (previous professional experience and education) as well as personal identification documents.
+Once the work permit is issued, the employee can apply for the national visa (D) with the documents, including the application form, passport, proof of sufficient funds/means of income and health insurance.
+Issuance of a work permit usually takes seven business days while the processing time for a national D visa is about 15 working days.

-For some high-level professional qualifications, a non-EU citizen may work in Lithuania without a permit and this permission will be issued by the Migration Department under the Ministry of the Interior.
+For some high-level professional qualifications, a non-EU citizen may work in Lithuania without a permit.
+This permission will be issued by the Migration Department under the Ministry of the Interior.
 However, a temporary residence permit in lieu of a national visa (D) is required.

 Public Holidays in 2022